appbaseio/reactivesearch/content/docs/data/mappings.md

 sidebar: 'docs'
 ---

-Mapping is the process of defining how a JSON document and the fields it contains are stored and indexed in ElasticSearch.
-There are various [field types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) offered by ElasticSearch which you can assign to the fields that will be stored in ElasticSearch.
+Mapping is the process of defining how a JSON document and the fields it contains are stored and indexed in Elasticsearch.
+There are various [field types](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) offered by Elasticsearch which you can assign to the fields that will be stored in Elasticsearch.

-Mappings are immutable in ElasticSearch.
+Mappings are immutable in Elasticsearch.
 Once a mapping type is assigned to a field, it can be only modified by re-indexing the data with the new mapping type.

 Appbase.io's [Schema UI](/docs/search/relevancy/#schema) (earlier called App Settings) lets you do the following:
 - Add a new field and set its data type,